Rapamycin for Anti-Aging in Dogs and Perhaps in Humans

-Enzymes are a type of protein. mTOR acts as a kinase.
+Enzymes are a type of protein. mTOR is an enzyme that acts as a kinase.
 Kinases are enzymes that transfer phosphate groups from high-energy molecules to other substances.
-The process in which mTOR affects cells is complex and beyond the scope of this article.
-The video below provides more details for people who would like to explore them.
+MTORC1 is sometimes referred to as a master growth regulator.
+It promotes both the growth of cells and their proliferation.

 Rapamycin is a bioactive chemical.
 A bioactive substance is a non-nutrient chemical that produces an effect (or effects) inside the human body.

 There are two leading theories for rapamycin's method of action, as described below.
 The chemical may extend life in more than one way.

 One way in which mTOR triggers activity and growth in cells is by stimulating the process of protein synthesis.
 It's suspected that the buildup of misfolded proteins in our body is one cause of aging.
 It's been suggested that by reducing the number of proteins that are made, rapamycin also reduces the number of misfolded proteins produced as well as the resources needed in the attempt to repair them.
 This may be part of the answer to the anti-aging puzzle, but the evidence doesn't support it in all cases.